fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 #### Manage numbers

-The Manage numbers page provides an initial check to make sure the number format is recognizad by the wizard, matches the country or region you specified, and is a valid number.
+The Manage numbers page provides an initial check to make sure the number format is recognized by the wizard, matches the country or region you specified, and is a valid number.
-If the number validation summary is not successful, check the number and country or region and try again.
+If the number validation summary isn't successful, check the number and country or region and try again.
 Otherwise, continue.

 #### Add account information

 On the **Add account information** page, complete the following, and then select **Next**.
 >
 > [!NOTE]
 > The information displayed on this page is determined by the country or region and number type.
 Each country and region has different regulations on the information that's required to port numbers.
 What you see on this page may be different from what's described here.

 **Order details**:
     **Order name**: Name of your order.
 The order name becomes viewable by you in the Teams Admin Center during the porting process and after order completion for your records.
         **Port details**
         Enter the Billing Telephone Number (BTN) in E.164 format.
-            If you enter a BTN number that is not in the list of numbers that you are porting, your request is automatically categorized as a **Partial port** and the BTN will remain with your current service provider after the port is complete.
+            If you enter a BTN number that isn't in the list of numbers that you're porting, your request is automatically categorized as a **Partial port** and the BTN will remain with your current service provider after the port is complete.
-            If you enter a BTN number that matches a number in the list of numbers that you are porting, you will have two options.
+            If you enter a BTN number that matches a number in the list of numbers that you're porting, you have two options.
                 Port **all numbers in my account**
                 Port **some numbers in my account, and I'm including my account's BTN**.
-If you choose this partial port option, you will have the option to enter a new BTN to designate for the account still with your current service provider.
+If you choose this partial port option, you can enter a new BTN to designate for the account still with your current service provider.
     **Organization details**
         **Organization's name**
     **Current service provider details**